 ARTICLE 11: SANCTIONS, POST-SANCTION REQUIREMENTS, AND REINSTATEMENT 18

 11.1 Sanctions 18

 11.2 Required Action after Public Censure, Temporary Bar, or Permanent Bar 19

-11.3 Required Action after Revocation or Suspension 19
+11.3 Required Action after Revocation or Suspension

 11.4 Default for Failure to Take Required Action 20

 11.5 Request or Petition for Reinstatement after Suspension of One Year or Less 20

 11.6 Reinstatement after Suspension of More than One Year 20

 11.7 No Reinstatement after Revocation 20

 ARTICLE 12: RESOLUTION OF COMPLAINTS 20

 12.1 Burden of Proof and Grounds for Sanction 20

-12.2 Recommendation of the Hearing Panel 21
+12.2 Recommendation of the Hearing Panel

 12.3 Review by the DEC and Issuance of the DEC's Final Order 21

-12.4 Publication of Public Censure, Suspension, Temporary Bar, Revocation, and Permanent Bar
+12.4 Publication of Public Censure, Suspension, Temporary Bar, Revocation, and Permanent Bar 21

-ARTICLE 13: RESOLUTION OF PETITIONS FOR FITNESS DETERMINATION
+ARTICLE 13: RESOLUTION OF PETITIONS FOR FITNESS DETERMINATION 21

-13.1 Burden of Proof
+13.1 Burden of Proof 21

-13.2 Recommendation of the Hearing Panel
+13.2 Recommendation of the Hearing Panel 21

-13.3 Review by the DEC and Issuance of the DEC's Final Order
+13.3 Review by the DEC and Issuance of the DEC's Final Order 22

-13.4 Publication of Temporary Bar and Permanent Bar
+13.4 Publication of Temporary Bar and Permanent Bar 22

-ARTICLE 14: RESOLUTION OF PETITIONS FOR REINSTATEMENT FOLLOWING ORDER OF SUSPENSION 22
+ARTICLE 14: RESOLUTION OF PETITIONS FOR REINSTATEMENT FOLLOWING ORDER OF SUSPENSION

-OF MORE THAN ONE YEAR 22
+OF MORE THAN ONE YEAR

 14.1 Petition for Reinstatement

 14.2 Burden of Proof

 14.3 Proving Rehabilitation and Fitness

 14.4 Recommendation of the Hearing Panel

 14.5 Review by the DEC and Issuance of the DEC's Final Order

 14.6 Publication of Revocation

 ARTICLE 15: APPEALS

-15.1 Initiation of Appeal.
+15.1 Initiation of Appeal

-15.2 Code and Standards Enforcement Committee and Appeal Panel
+15.2 Appeals Commission

 15.3 Appellate Standard of Review

 15.4 The Parties' Briefs

 15.5 Appellate Motions

 15.6 The Record on Appeal

 15.7 Appeal Resolution

-15.8 Appeal Panel Recommendations.

-15.9 Code and Standards Enforcement Committee Orders.

-2/
+15.8 Appeals Commission Orders 26

-ARTICLE 16: DELIVERING AND FILING DOCUMENTS, DETERMINING WHEN A DOCUMENT MUST BE DELIVERED, AND ISSUING NOTICES AND ORDERS.
-27
+ARTICLE 16: DELIVERING AND FILING DOCUMENTS, DETERMINING WHEN A DOCUMENT MUST BE DELIVERED, 07

+AND ISSUING NOTICES AND ORDERS.

-16.1 Documents Delivered by CFP Board.
+16.1 Documents Delivered by CFP Board

 16.2 Documents Delivered to CFP Board

-16.3 Orders Issued by the DEC and the Code and Standards Enforcement Committee, and Notices 27

-and Orders Delivered by CFP Board Counsel 28

 16.4 Filing

 16.5 Date of Delivery

 16.6 Calculation of Time

 ARTICLE 17: GENERAL PROVISIONS

-17.1 Confidentiality

-17.2 Retention of Counsel
+17.1 Confidentiality 17.2 Retention of Counsel

-17.3 Recusal
+17.3 Recusal 17.4 Fees and Financial Hardship

-17.4 Fees and Financial Hardship
+17.4 Fees and Financial Hardsnip

-17.5 Actions Required to be Taken by a Chair

 17.6 Sanction Guidelines and Anonymous Case Histories.

 17.7 Publication

 17.8 Limitations

 17.9 Notice to Individuals Who Filed a Complaint with CFP Board